 Read team Testimonials or watch this short video featuring expedition teammates (filmed on location in Ethiopia) for an insight into life on expedition.

 Islamic codes of behaviour and dress are strictly enforced.
 In any public place women must cover their heads with a headscarf, wear trousers (or a floor length skirt), and a long-sleeved tunic or coat that reaches to mid-thigh or knee.
 Men should wear long trousers and long-sleeve shirts.
 Whilst in the desert, it may be possible to remove the headscarf.
 British, Canadian and US nationals must be accompanied by a government approved guide/translator, Secret Compass arranges this for the stated itinerary but team members will need to make their own arrangements for any extra time in Iran.
 The import, sale, manufacture and consumption of alcohol in Iran is strictly forbidden on religious grounds, with no exceptions for foreigners.

 This expedition will cover a variety of terrain from soft sand dunes and drifts to gravel desert and rocky surfaces.
 Comfortable, well-fitting, supportive boots are essential.

 November is the start of winter in Iran and Tehran may even see some snowfall (rare but it happened in 2016).
 Temperatures in the Lut desert in November average 28C although you should be prepared for it to feel hotter as there is no shade and little humidity.
 Nights are cooler with temperatures dropping towards 0C with wind chill.

 Airport transfers are the team member’s responsibility, the group WhatsApp is useful for arranging lift shares in necessary.
 Tehran International Airport is located about an hour’s drive outside of the city.
 There are excellent public transport links to the centre or taxis are available on fixed rate transfers (they will usually also accept $ or Euros).
-The expedition will start at the team hotel (details will be provided nearer departure) in Tehran city for a briefing at 1000 before a private transfer to the Domestic airport for the short flight to Birjand.
+The expedition will start at the team hotel (details will be provided nearer departure) in Tehran city for a briefing at 1200.
+Secret Compass will arrange private transfers to the Domestic airport for the short flight to Birjand.
 The team will use 4×4 vehicles to reach the trailhead in the Lut desert and for support throughout the expedition.
 The expedition itself will be on foot.